kylendowns/secondary-title/readme.txt

 == Changelog ==

 = 1.9.7 =
+* Secondary Title is now compatible with PHP version 5.2.17 and above.
 * Added info icons next to every setting which links to the official documentation where those settings are being explained in detail.
+* Added "Settings" link to the "Plugins" section in the admin area which leads to Secondary Title's settings page.
 * Updated Font Awesome to 5.2.0.
 * Minor restructure of resources directories.
 * Declared unused `secondary_title_get_default_setting()` as deprecated function.